Tampa Bay Minimally Invasive Spine Surgery

 Life with chronic back pain can transform an ordinarily enthusiastic, active individual into someone whose every movement brings a sense of dread and agony.
 When alternative modes of treatment have failed to bring lasting solutions, minimally invasive spine surgery may be the answer.

 If you would like to learn more about the possibilities these techniques could hold for your future comfort and mobility, contact us today.

 Tampa Spine Center Road to Recovery Scholarship

 If you are in recovery, it can be hard to focus on other aspects of your life, especially higher education.
-This is why the surgeons at the Tampa Spine Center want to reward a student who has recovered from some sort of setback, and is pursuing a higher education with a scholarship.
+This is why the surgeons at the Tampa Spine Center want to reward a student who has recovered from some sort of setback and is pursuing a higher education with a scholarship.
 The application period for this year’s scholarship has now closed.
 Please check back soon for next year’s scholarship and visit our scholarship winner’s page for information on this year’s winner.

 Title: Helpful and Effective

 By: Mia S.

 This place is great.
 It has been four years since my surgery and I still feel like I have a brand new back thanks to the six months of physical therapy!